nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 ...
 {% endhighlight %}

-Because redirects to the root URL instead of to the profile page and doesn’t log the user in as before, the test suite is currently failing, even though the application is working as designed.
-We’ll fix this by editing the test suite.
+Because redirects to the root URL instead of to the profile page and doesn't log the user in as before, the test suite is currently failing, even though the application is working as designed.
+We'll fix this by editing the test suite.

 `public/test/e2e_test/integration/users_signup_test.js`